 12.00pm to 5:00pm

-1. ONLINE APPLICATION AND INTERVIEW at Volunteering services australia
+1. ONLINE APPLICATION

-Places within the Park Volunteer program are limited and no guarantee of acceptance will be given.
+Places within the Sanctuary Park Volunteer program are limited and no guarantee of acceptance will be given.
 Thank you for understanding that in order to protect both our animals and Sanctuary operations, only people who complete the selection and training program requirements can be accepted into the Currumbin Wildlife Sanctuary Volunteer programs.
 This suitability will be assessed over the training and probation period.
 If the decision is made by Currumbin Wildlife Sanctuary that a trainee volunteer is not a good match for the requirements of the program within the first eight weeks, the course fee will be refunded in full upon return of hat, shirt, badge and other materials issued.